drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 One of my most notable achievements in 2023 was the introduction of a new PHP builder for the Nix package manager ([NixOS/nixpkgs#225401](https://github.com/NixOS/nixpkgs/pull/225401)) after a couple of months of work.
-Initiated on the 9th of April and merged on the 14th of September, this builder aims to simplify the deployment and distribution of PHP applications in Nix.
-It provides a reproducible, minimal-footprint environment with few dependencies.
+Initiated on the 9th of April and merged on the 14th of September, this builder aims to simplify the deployment and distribution of PHP applications in Nix, it a reproducible way.
 Moreover, it allows for the construction of applications with specific PHP versions, extensions, and dependencies, paving the way for a more reliable method of delivering PHP applications in Nix.

 To accomplish this, I delved deeply into Nix, learning about its language and internals.
 A custom Composer plugin was developed, available at